test-editor/test-editor.github.io/te_markdown/heroes-create-spec.md

 You want to know more about the software that is tested here? [read more](/te_markdown/sut-heroes){:class="web-button-grey reduced-padding"}

-You want to know more about how to install the Test-Editor-Web, getting started to write specifications? [read more](/te_markdown/local-setup){:class="web-button-grey reduced-padding"}
+You want to know more about how to install the Test-Editor, getting started to write specifications? [read more](/te_markdown/local-setup){:class="web-button-grey reduced-padding"}

-Given you have a running instance of the test-editor-web, the following (trivial) steps suffice:
+Given you have a running instance of the Test-Editor, the following (trivial) steps suffice:

 - navigate to (or create) the folder to hold the specification
 - create a new file with the extension '.tsl' (e.g. CreateHero.tsl) in a directory (e.g. org/testeditor/heroes) by means of the create button in the upper left corner of the [Test-Navigator](/te_markdown/terminology#test-navigator)